nasa/nos3/docs/wiki/Scenario_SimulatorExpansion.md

 # Scenario - Simulator Expansion

-This scenario was developed to capture how to expand a simulator.
+This scenario was developed to explain how to expand a simulator.
 In this scenario, we will expand the Sample simulator to use additional data from 42.
-This scenario will show how data flows through the entire system.
-This data starts at 42, passes to the simulator, who talks to the component application, that publishes COSMOS telemetry.
+This scenario will show how data flows through the entire system: The data starts at 42, passes to the simulator, which talks to the component application, and then that component application publishes COSMOS telemetry.

+This scenario was last updated on 06/06/2025 and leveraged the `dev` branch at the time [53d4627].

 ## Learning Goals

 By the end of this scenario, you should be able to:
-* Turn on 42 output in the 42 window
+* Turn on 42 output in the 42 window.
-* Enhance the Sample simulator to retrieve additional data from 42
+* Enhance the Sample simulator to retrieve additional data from 42.
-* Enhance the Sample simulator to provide additional data to flight software
+* Enhance the Sample simulator to provide additional data to flight software.
-* Enhance the Sample flight software to receive additional data from the simulator and to provide additional telemetry for the additional data
+* Enhance the Sample flight software to receive additional data from the simulator and to provide additional telemetry for the additional data.
-* Enhance the Sample telemetry definition to view additional telemetry for the additional data
+* Enhance the Sample telemetry definition to view additional telemetry for the additional data.
-* Run NOS3 and view the additional data in the Sample telemetry
+* Run NOS3 and view the additional data in the Sample telemetry.

 ## Prerequisites

-Before running the scenario, ensure the following steps are completed:
+Before running the scenario, complete the following steps:
 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)
-* No additional file changes or special setup is needed for this scenario
+* No additional file changes or special setup is needed for this scenario.

 ## Walkthrough

 ### Turn on 42 output in the 42 window
-Edit `cfg/sims/nos3-simulator.xml`.
+* Edit `cfg/sims/nos3-simulator.xml`.
-Locate the "sample_sim" simulator section.
+* Locate the "sample_sim" simulator section.
-Comment out the "SAMPLE_PROVIDER" section and uncomment the "SAMPLE_42_PROVIDER" section.
+* Comment out the "SAMPLE_PROVIDER" section and uncomment the "SAMPLE_42_PROVIDER" section:

 ![Scenario Simulator Expansion - Sample Provider](./_static/scenario_simulator_expansion/scenario_sample_provider.png)

-Edit `cfg/InOut/Inp_IPC.txt`.
+* Edit `cfg/InOut/Inp_IPC.txt`.
-Add an 11 line section to the end that is like the previous section.
-Change the filename to "SAMPLE.42" and the host port to "4242" and echo to stdout to "TRUE".
+* Add an 11 line section to the end that is like the previous section.
+  * Change the filename to "SAMPLE.42".
+  * Change the host port to "4242" and echo to stdout to "TRUE".

 ![Scenario Simulator Expansion - Inp_IPC.txt](./_static/scenario_simulator_expansion/inp_ipc.png)

-Change line 2 to be one more than the current value.
+* Change line 2 to be one more than the current value.
-Run `make`, then `make launch`
+* Run `make`, then `make launch`
-The 42 window should now show 42 output.
+* The 42 window should now show 42 output.

 ![Scenario Simulator Expansion - 42 Output](./_static/scenario_simulator_expansion/42_output.png)

-Run `make stop`.
+* Run `make stop`.

 ### Enhance the Sample simulator to retrieve additional data from 42
 Edit the `components/sample/sim/src/sample_data_point.cpp` file.